arnold-c/CSDNoise/manuscript/manuscript.typ

 where $X_s$ represents the aggregated incidence at time point (month) $s$, and $delta = 1$ time step (in the simulation results presented, 1 month).
 At the beginning of the time series when $t < b$, $b$ is set equal to $t$.

-In this paper we evaluate the performance of the following EWS metrics: the mean, variance, coefficient of variation, index of dispersion, skewness, kurtosis, autocovariance, and autocorrelation at lag-1, as they have been some evidence in the literature that they are correlated or predictive of disease emergence @brettAnticipatingEpidemicTransitions2018 @drakeStatisticsEpidemicTransitions2019 @southallEarlyWarningSignals2021 @southallEarlyWarningSignals2021 @brettDetectingCriticalSlowing2020, or commonly evaluated in critical slowing down literature at large.
+In this paper we evaluate the performance of the following EWS metrics: the mean, variance, coefficient of variation, index of dispersion, skewness, kurtosis, autocovariance, and autocorrelation at lag-1, which have previously been show to be correlated or predictive of disease emergence @brettAnticipatingEpidemicTransitions2018 @drakeStatisticsEpidemicTransitions2019 @southallEarlyWarningSignals2021 @southallEarlyWarningSignals2021 @brettDetectingCriticalSlowing2020.
-Many of the EWS metrics rely on the prior computation of others e.g., the variance requires the calculation of the detrended mean, so are computed in an iterative pattern.
 The full list of numerical formulas for each EWS metric can be found in @tbl_csd-ews-formulas.

 #let table_math = table_math.with(inset: 10pt)